mharinarayanan7/quench-induced-thermalization/README.md

 - 📄 `thermalization.pdf` – Read-only PDF version of the notebook for viewing without Mathematica

 ## Description
 The project explores **quench-induced finite-time thermalization** in a system of coupled quantum harmonic oscillators.
-The notebooks include all calculations, plots, and step-by-step explanations used in the research.
+The notebook includes all calculations, plots, and step-by-step explanations used in the research.

 ## Usage
 1. Open `thermalization.nb` in Wolfram Mathematica (version 13.0 or later) to reproduce the code.